Pot For Money Tree(Pachira Aquatica): Pot Size, Type Of Pot & More!

 Pros and cons of using a small pot

-If you want to keep your plant small in size, then you can use a small pot.
-However, you need to keep pruning the plant and the roots so that they fit in the small pot.
+If you want to keep your plant small, you can use a small pot.
+However, you must keep pruning the plant and the roots to fit in the small pot.

 But the main problem with a small pot is that you will have a root-bound plant.